SysManSquad/sysmansquadblogdev/content/posts/2020-09-04-manage-distribution-point-content-using-pscmcontentmgmt.md

                                         </h2>

                                         <p>
-                                          I recently wrote <a href="https://github.com/codaamok/PSCMContentMgmt" target="_blank" rel="noreferrer noopener">PSCMContentMgmt</a> which provides a simple and effective workflow for managing your MEMCM distribution points.
+                                          I recently wrote [PSCMContentMgmt](https://github.com/codaamok/PSCMContentMgmt) which provides a simple and effective workflow for managing your MEMCM distribution points.
 Here are some of the things you can do with it:
                                         </p>

                                         <ul>